 SEO is a top marketing strategy with lucrative ROI (or return-on-investment).

-Your website and content are at the center of your entire digital strategy and all other efforts revolve around it.
-No matter how many clever demand generation tactics show up, SEO will continue to remain relevant and perhaps, the most important aspect of any online marketing plan.
+Your website is at the center of your entire digital strategy, and all other efforts revolve around it.
+No matter how many smart demand generation tactics show up, SEO will continue to remain relevant and, perhaps, the most important aspect of any online marketing plan.

 It’s a proven and cost-effective method that has worked for years and continues to be responsible for plenty of online business sales worldwide.
-The ‘goal post’ might move from time to time but the end result is still the same.
+The ‘goal post’ might move from time to time, but the result is still the same.

 If people are searching for your SaaS products online, then you need to make sure they can find your company.
 So don’t drop the ball, keep working on and improving your SEO!